 You May Also Like These Investment Property Articles:

-An approximate estimate of 21.6 million LLCs has been set up in the US.
+An approximate estimate of 21.6 million LLCs is set up in the US.

 As there is no way to know the number of the LLCs formed and dissolved, any estimate is likely to overestimate the number that exists.

-As more people tune in to HGTV and YouTube, enterprising investors are influenced in setting up a house-flipping business.
+As more people tuned in to HGTV and YouTube, many enterprising investors became influenced in setting up a money making house-flipping business.

-One of the toughest new business models for short-term investment is by flipping a house.
+One of the most challenging new business models for short-term investment is flipping a house.